United States Marine Corps: Aircraft

 The organic aviation capability of the Marine Corps is essential to its amphibious mission.
 Marine Corps Aviation operates both rotary-wing and fixed-wing aircraft mainly to provide Assault Support and close air support to its ground forces.
 Other aircraft types are used in a variety of support and special-purpose roles.
 The light transport and attack capabilities are provided by the Bell UH-1Y Venom and Bell AH-1Z Viper.
 Medium-lift squadrons use the MV-22 Osprey tiltrotor.
 Heavy-lift squadrons are equipped with the CH-53E Super Stallion helicopter, which are being replaced with the upgraded CH-53K.

-Marine attack squadrons fly the AV-8B Harrier II; while the fighter/attack mission is handled by the single-seat and dual-seat versions of the F/A-18 Hornet strike-fighter aircraft.
+Marine attack squadrons flew the AV-8B Harrier II until it was retired in 2026.
+The fighter/attack mission is handled by the single-seat and dual-seat versions of the F/A-18 Hornet strike-fighter aircraft.
 The AV-8B is a V/STOL aircraft that can operate from amphibious assault ships, land air bases and short, expeditionary airfields, while the F/A-18 can only be flown from land or aircraft carriers.
 Both are slated to be replaced by 340 of the STOVL B version of the F-35 Lightning II and 80 of the carrier F-35C versions for deployment with Navy carrier air wings.